 In addition to these acute traumatic injuries caused by the collision, our attorneys also recognize that truck accident victims regularly sustain significant emotional and psychological trauma as a result of what happened.
 This could include feelings of fear, anxiety, sleeplessness, depression, and even post-traumatic stress disorder (PTSD).
 Our goal is to ensure that our clients receive compensation for every injury they sustain, including the visible traumatic injuries as well as the hidden psychological and emotional injuries.

 According to data available from the National Safety Council, we can see that there were approximately 118,000 total large trucks involved in injury collisions during the latest reporting year across the country.
 Additionally, there were more than 5,000 total large trucks involved in fatal collisions during that same reporting year.
 These incidents do occur, and they can result in severe injuries and fatalities for those involved.

-Liability for a Denver Truck Accident Claim
+How is Liability Determined After a Denver Truck Accident?

 There may be various parties that could be held liable in the aftermath of a truck collision in Denver.
 When we investigate these cases, we are going to zero in on the truck driver and the truck company.

 The actions of truck drivers often lead to severe accidents.
 When we determine that a truck driver was at fault for a collision, it is not uncommon to discover that the driver: